reaganb/listdir/README.md

-# Machine Problem: listdir
+# Machine Problem: listdir with hashes

-#### Develop an application with the following requirements:
+#### Add more features to the application you made in the previous Machine Problem.
+Here are the additional requirements:

-1. Take the path of a directory and list the files (recursively)
+1. Add 2 new columns to the output: md5 and sha1
-2. Output the files in a CSV  (comma separated value) file.
+2. The data under these columns should include the respective hashes of the file
-3. Here are the columns of the CSV: parent path, filename, filesize
+3. The output file should be zipped
-4. Here's what a row should look like: "D:\Downloads","setup.exe",1048576
+4. If the user set the output filename to be out.txt, it should now output out.txt.zip
-5. The output filename should be set by the user using command line arguments
+5. Commit your code under the branch: listdir-with-hashes
-6. Commit your code in GitHub under the project listdir.
-Post the link to the project here
+6. Submit the link to the project here

-## The lisdir.py python script
+## The listdir.py python script

-The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format).
+The python script has the functionality to recursively read and list files of a directory path and write the output to another file (csv format) and archive that file (zip).

 ### Prerequisites
 1. Windows/Linux OS